rystm/SongStitcher/README.md

 When used on music from those genres, many transitions sounded qualitatively very successful.
 The ideal songs have: a continuous, driving beat; few breaks in the beat for verses; tempos within ~30bpm of each other.

+Devs: Ryan Miller and Kaitlyn MacIntyre
+See more at songstitcher.weebly.com